What I Know About Catching Catfish

 Fish Prime Windows

-Trophy catfish often feed in short windows.
-The first two hours after sunset and the last hour before dawn produce disproportionate numbers of big fish.
-Position yourself early, minimize disturbance, and stay ready during these critical periods.
+Trophy catfish often bite in tight windows.
+First two hours after sunset and last hour before dawn produce a disproportionate number of giants.
+Get set up early, minimize your noise, and stay ready during those critical periods.
+I’ve caught more big fish between 8 and 10 PM than all other hours combined.

 Target Prime Habitat

-The biggest catfish claim the best cover.
-Major log jams, the deepest holes, and structures with multiple ambush points hold trophy-class fish.
-These spots often require effort to access—hiking into remote areas or boating to isolated structure.
-The effort filters out competition and increases your odds at exceptional fish.
+The biggest catfish own the best real estate.
+Major log jams, the deepest holes, complex structure with multiple ambush positions.
+These spots often require hiking or boating to isolated areas.
+The effort filters out competition.
+Every step that discourages other anglers improves your odds at an exceptional fish.

 Let Bait Soak

-Trophy catfish rarely rush baits.
-Allow time for scent to spread and for cautious fish to approach.
-I fish my best spots for minimum two hours before moving, often longer.
-The biggest flathead I’ve ever caught came after three hours on a single piece of cover.
+Trophy catfish don’t rush.
+Allow time for scent to spread and cautious fish to approach.
+I sit on my best spots minimum two hours before considering a move.
+Often longer.
+The biggest flathead I’ve ever caught came after three hours on one piece of cover.
+Three hours of nothing, then a bent rod and a fish that took ten minutes to land.
 Patience pays.
+It always pays.

 Final Thoughts

-That three-pound channel cat I caught twenty years ago started a journey I’m still on.
-Every season teaches something new, every big fish rewards persistence.
-That’s why I keep going back.
+That three-pound channel cat I caught twenty years ago started something I’m still in the middle of.
+Every season teaches something new.
+Every big fish rewards the waiting.
+That’s why I keep going back to the bank when the sun goes down.